tirsgaard/AlphaGo_Zero_implementation/README.md

 You can play against the best model in the notebook "play_against_newest_model.ipynb".

 Some hyperparameters has to be changed depending on the computer running it such as number of threads.
-It takes ~24h to complete a loop using a AMD threadripper 1950x processer and a Titan V GPU.
+It takes ~24h to complete 2,000 self-play games using a AMD threadripper 1950x processer and a Titan V GPU.